-Chandler View School utilizes hall lockers for storage of student coats, backpacks, gym shoes, etc. No locks will be provided or permitted.
-Student lockers, desks, and other such property are owned by the school.
-The school maintains exclusive control over this school property, and students should not expect privacy regarding items placed in school property because it is subjected to search at any time by school officials.
+Student lockers, desks, and other such property, is owned by the school.
+The school exercises exclusive control over this school property and students should not expect privacy regarding items placed in school property.
+School property is subject to search at any time by school officials.
 Students are responsible for whatever is contained in desks and lockers issued to them by the school.
+Students may not glue or tape mirrors, pictures, or any other items inside desks of lockers.
+Locks are not permitted unless issued by school staff.